northbridge-sys/en-lsl-framework/README.md

 ### Why "En"?

-"En" is a reference to the Sumerian cuneiform of the same name, particularly the term's thematic presence in *Snow Crash*, the novel that directly inspired the creation of Second Life.
+"En" is a reference to the Sumerian cuneiform of the same name, particularly the term's thematic presence throughout *Snow Crash*, the novel that directly inspired the creation of Second Life.

 >" . . .
 Primitive societies were controlled by verbal rules called *me*.
 The *me* were like little programs for humans.
 They were a necessary part of the transition from caveman society to an organized, agricultural society.
 For example, there was a program for plowing a furrow in the ground and planting grain.
 There was a program for baking bread and another one for making a house.
 There were also *me* for higher-level functions such as war, diplomacy, and religious ritual.
 All the skills required to operate a self-sustaining culture were contained in these *me*, which were written down on tablets or passed around in an oral tradition.
 In any case, the repository for the *me* was the local temple, which was a database of *me*, controlled by a priest/king called an *en*.
 When someone needed bread, they would go to the *en* or one of his underlings and download the bread-making *me* from the temple.
 Then they would carry out the instructions -- run the program -- and when they were finished, they'd have a loaf of bread.
 >